 - Will students be safe waiting for buses, driving, or walking to school?

 - What are the predicted weather conditions later in the school day so we can also ensure students a safe return home?

-Once the information is gathered, the superintendent makes the decision whether or not to close or delay school.
+Once the information is gathered, the superintendent decides whether to close or delay school.
 When the decision to close schools or delay the start times is made, we inform parents, students, and staff.
-Emergency and school closure information is communicated to the local media via the FlashAlert system, and the district web site will display the information sent to the media around 5:00 a.m.
+Emergency and school closure information is communicated to the local media via the FlashAlert system, and the district website will display the information sent to the media around 5:00 a.m.

-As a parent, you may decide to keep your child or children at home if you feel it’s not safe to make the trip to school.
+As a parent, you may decide to keep your child or children at home if you feel it’s unsafe to make the trip to school.
 You are in the best position to decide about your local conditions and your child’s judgment and driving capabilities.